 Successful completion of IRW 115 or WR 115, or equivalent placement.
 Placement into MTH 65 or MTH 98.
-Keyboarding by touch or CAS 121.
+Keyboarding by touch.

 Sequence shown is a recommended plan for full-time enrollment.
 Scheduling requirements may prevent all courses from being offered every term.
 Students must meet with an academic advisor to map their specific degree plan.